 This is part 4 in our series on spreadsheets and data visualization.
 In this part we’ll cover charting and exploring your data with Google Sheets.
+Be sure to also check out part 1, part 2, part 3, and part 5 of the series.

 In part 3 of our series, we talked about sharing and publishing data.
 This part will focus on the charting functionality and the Explore feature in Google Sheets, which allows you to quickly gain insights from your data.
 No more going through a “chart wizard” or guessing the best method — let Google Sheets inspect your data and provide a good starting point for you.